Gameknight999: Reception

 This Gameknight999 series (in particular the second novel Battle for the Nether) was listed in the Publishers Weekly bestseller list in November 2014.
 Battle for the Nether was listed for one week in the New York Times children's series bestseller list in February 2015.
 According to Cheverton's website, the series has been published in 32 countries and translated into 22 languages.

 In reviewing the first novel, online magazine Brutal Gamer wrote that "the story stays pretty true to the Minecraft experience. ...
-Whether you’re trying to pry your Minecraft addict away from the screen for a little while, or just looking for an interesting new choice for summer reading time, Invasion of the Overworld is sure to be a hit with the 8-11 year old set."
+Whether you're trying to pry your Minecraft addict away from the screen for a little while, or just looking for an interesting new choice for summer reading time, Invasion of the Overworld is sure to be a hit with the 8–11-year-old set."

-A review in The Guardian said of Battle of the Nether, "If you play Minecraft then you will love this and if you don't play it, then this is a great way to get you started on the fun!"